Mike Dell's former lieutenant leads coup attempt

 Among people who know Michael Dell and Johnson, there is little agreement about how well the two men get along now.

-The relationship was still close when Johnson, who led some $10 billion worth of deals during his time at Dell, worked to bolster the company's non-PC-making businesses in areas such as software and enterprise services.
+The relationship was still close when Johnson, who led some $10 billion (6 billion pounds) worth of deals during his time at Dell, worked to bolster the company's non-PC-making businesses in areas such as software and enterprise services.

 Johnson was said to have weighed the offer from Blackstone for a while before taking the plunge, one of the people said.